Article 5: Faculty

 (1) Tenured: appointments that continue until termination by resignation, retirement, or otherwise pursuant to applicable regent laws and policies.
 No faculty member shall lose tenure status as the result of an institutionally mandated intercampus transfer.

 (2) Limited: appointments for a specified period of time.

 (3) Indeterminate: appointments made for an indefinite period of time and whose continuance is dependent upon inclusion in the approved budget and available funding.

 (4) At-will: appointments made for an indefinite period of time whose continuance is at-will.

-(B) Appropriate compensation within the limits of system administration and campus policies shall be negotiated for the service of faculty governance officers and committee chairs in the ongoing business of faculty governance.
+(B) Appropriate compensation within the limits of system administration and campus policies shall be negotiated for the leadership and service of faculty governance officers and committee chairs in the ongoing business of faculty governance.